mlb5000/CFunctionWrapperGenerator/README.md

     See the provided cfunctions.txt file for examples.

-    include_path            [Default: The INCLUDE environment variable] C compiler include path.
-This should be a list of directories separated by ';' on Windows and ':' on Unix
+    include_path            [Default: The INCLUDE environment variable] Directories to search to find all the actual headers if your <function_file>.
+This should be a list of directories separated by ';' on Windows or ':' on Unix.
+If this option is not specified, the INCLUDE environment variable is used.

+    -n = Disable generateGmock
     generateGmock           [Default: True] Whether or not to generate GMock style mock classes

     base_namespace          [Default: ''] Base class namespace